 How to Grow Bleeding Hearts

 Care for bleeding heart includes keeping the soil consistently moist by regular watering.
 The bleeding heart plant likes to be planted in organic soil in a shady or part shade area.
-Work in compost in the area before planting the bleeding heart plant in fall or spring.
+Work compost into the area before planting the bleeding heart plant in fall or spring.

 Organic mulch breaks down over time to supply nutrients and helps retain moisture.
 Growing bleeding hearts need a cool, shady area for optimum bloom in warmer southern zones, but farther north this specimen may bloom in a full sun location.